Homeowners

 • Install new HVAC system

-• Schedule HERS Rater for testing
+• Schedule ECC Rater for testing

 Responsibility: HVAC Contractor